 - Save yourself the time of figuring out locations, names, opening times and best routes

-Every month or so, Gallery Quest organises open gallery tours on a Friday or a Saturday.
-Every tour is unique.
-In every quest we explore a new Kietz and of course the exhibitions change all the time.
-The tours are around 2-2,5 hrs, in English, German or Dutch.
+Every month or so, Gallery Quest used to organise open gallery tours on a Friday or a Saturday.
+Every tour was unique.
+In every quest we explored a new Kietz and of course the exhibitions changed all the time.
+The tours were around 2-2,5 hrs, in English, German or Dutch.